 You can bring crisp USD to exchange at a bureau or at some hotels.
 When I first visited in 2012, the dollars had to be of a certain serial number.
 Then it changed to requiring perfect, clean untorn notes (that you will rather ironically pay for crinkled, shitty and old Myanmar khat).

-Irony aside, be as strict as you can with the quality of US Dollars that you take into Myanmar, or it might get very frustrating when you get rejected or offered an offensively low rate of exchange due to a damaged US dollar note.
+Irony aside, is as strict as you can with the quality of US Dollars that you take into Myanmar, or it might get very frustrating when you get rejected or offered an offensively low rate of exchange due to a damaged US dollar note.

 Note denominations come in 10, 20, 50, 100, 200, 500, 1000, 5000 and 10,000 notes, be prepared to have a massive wad of notes while travelling in Myanmar.
 At the time of writing, $1 USD was worth around K1,650